Space Invaders Invincible Collection: Reception

-Space Invaders Invincible Collection received "generally favorable" reviews, according to review aggregator Metacritic.
+Space Invaders Invincible Collection received "generally favorable" reviews, according to review aggregator website Metacritic.

 Mollie L. Patterson of EGM gave the game 4 stars out of 5 and wrote, "Space Invaders Invincible Collection certainly isn’t the collection it could have been, and definitely isn’t a collection for everyone, but it is still a great look back at the Space Invaders franchise for those interested in such a thing."
 Jeremy Peeples of Hardcore Gamer rated it similarly and called it a "must-buy for anyone who has wanted to play more of the series", while writing, "Space Invaders Invincible Collection plays great, looks fantastic and showcases just how strong the franchise’s sound design has always been."
 Gonçalo Lopes of Nintendo Life praised the compilation's fresh gameplay, online leaderboards, and customization options, but criticized the highly priced Special Edition, lack of docked mode for Arkanoid vs. Space Invaders, and the minimalist gameplay that would be inaccessible to a younger audience.